One of my favorite art forms has always been pop art. Maybe it’s because use images and objects that are familiar.

 They are still artists today who are producing contemporary art, which is influenced by pop art.
-Also, today artists are producing works of art that are a commentary on world events and the consumerism culture we live in – all things that are also influenced by Pop Art.
+Also, today, artists are producing works of art that are a commentary on world events and the consumerism culture we live in – all things that Pop Art also influences.

 Today, with the onset of Digital Art, many artists are influenced by pop art.
 So it can be said that pop art is still very relevant today and still be produced today.

 For its time, Pop Art was a very daring art movement.
 It went against all the other art movements that were taking place during this time frame.
 That is one of the reasons why Pop Art is still such a relevant art movement today.